connorads/opencode-guide/README.md

 | **Gemini** | Google account via [opencode-gemini-auth](https://github.com/jenslys/opencode-gemini-auth) plugin |
 | **OpenCode Zen** | [Curated models](https://opencode.ai/docs/zen/) from the OpenCode team (includes free models) |

+For a full list of providers, see the [providers docs](https://opencode.ai/docs/providers/).

-For ChatGPT or Gemini, add the plugin to your config (`~/.config/opencode/opencode.json`):
+For ChatGPT or Gemini, add the respective plugins to your config (`~/.config/opencode/opencode.json`).

+Then run `opencode auth login` and follow the prompts.

+#### Gemini

 ```json
 {